Framework-R-D/phlex-design/doc/data_organization.rst

 .. graphviz:: graphviz/data-organization.gv
    :caption: An example of some possible data product hierarchies.
-             Three different user-defineddata product set categories are shown; *Run*, *Spill*, and *APA*.
+             Three different user-defined data product set categories are shown; *Run*, *Spill*, and *APA*.
-             Rectangles with labels *Run n*, *Spill n*, and *APA n* represent data product sets.
+             Rectangles with labels *Run i*, *Spill i,j*, and *APA i,j,k* represent data product sets.
-             The pale blue rectangles show two data product set families for *Spills*: the first shows spills associated with *Run 1* and the second with *Run 2*.
+             The pale green rectangles show two data product set families; these are identified as families because they are used to define the unfold and fold algorithms used in :numref:`workflow`.
-             The pale green rectangles show two data product set families.
              A solid line from a data product set to another data product set represents association between data product sets the two.
              The bottom rectangle shows that *Waveforms 1* is in the data product set *APA 1,1,1*, etc.
              Each pale purple rectangle indicates the data product sequence created by one call to the *unfold* higher order function described in :numref:`workflow`.